Cottages.com is the UK's leading provider of holiday cottages and luxury homes with over 21,000 properties on offer.Check availability on cottages.com

 Due to the COVID-19 outbreak, we have temporarily adjusted our check-in to 5:30pm and check-out to 9:30am.
 Thank you for your understanding.

-The owner of Rogeston House has taken extra steps to undertake a COVID-19 Risk Assessment and has a process in place to maintain cleanliness and aid social distancing, in accordance with the Visit Britain 'We're Good To Go' scheme.
+The owner of Rogeston Loft has taken extra steps to undertake a COVID-19 Risk Assessment and has a process in place to maintain cleanliness and aid social distancing, in accordance with the Visit Britain 'We're Good To Go' scheme.

 You will be staying in this entire home with you and your loved ones.
 Plus have piece of mind that this property has an enclosed garden for added security and privacy.

 This property also has contactless entry, meaning you do not need to be physically greeted by the owner to receive the keys to enter this property.

 Check-in from 4:00PM and Check out by 10:00AM

 Rogeston Loft was handpicked by our team to join our portfolio.
 Here's just a few of the reasons we think you'll love staying in Rogeston Loft too!

 Rogeston Loft is a stunning and unusual converted hayloft, nestled into the treetops like a treehouse in the heart of the Pembrokeshire Coast National Park.
 This lovely loft reminds us of a Nordic lodge, tucked alongside an old stone farmhouse on a stunning country estate.
 Set deep in the secluded South Pembrokeshire countryside, but only minutes from the wonderful beaches of St Brides Bay including Broad Haven and Little Haven, this cosy retreat is perfect for a couple and can sleep 3-4 guests.
 Dogs are welcome too.